|

 1. For best results, I recommend using a digital kitchen scale.

-2. Add a few extra grams of butter before melting to account for water evaporation.
+2. Add a few extra grams of butter before melting it to account for water evaporation.

 3. Do not overbake.
 The bars will continue to set as they cool in the pan.